adamek195/E-media/README.md

 - **private key**

 The public key can be known to everyone- it is used to encrypt messages.
 Messages encrypted using the public key can only be decrypted with the private key.
-The private key needs to be kept secret.
 Calculating the private key from the public key is very difficult.

 ## Block cipher